5c00by/HomeLab/HomeLab.md

  - Asus AMD Zacate E350-m1-Pro- (Amd A5 processor, 10gb Ram, 6 WD 3tb Green Drives, AMD R7 4gb Graphics Card) "Site C" Will be used as a proxmox node but will mainly be used for Cloud Storage with NextCloud

  - HP Proliant Mlgg3 Server (4gb of ram, Intel Xeon Processor 3.06GHz) (possible use as a dedicated mailserver due to age)

+ - Gigabyte F2A88XM-DH3 (Amd A-10 7890k Processor, 8gb Ram (expanding to 32gb later, Kingston 120gb SSD, WD Blue 1tb HDD,) Current use as a SteamOS remote pc and Emulation machine.
+Will Be used for Dedicated Home Theater Pc.

  # Todo List